 How does VAGO ensure that information is accurate and up to date?

 We take reasonable steps to make sure that the personal information we hold is accurate, complete and up to date.
 To assist us with this, please try to ensure that the personal information you provide to VAGO is accurate and complete.

 How does VAGO store and protect information?

 We maintain a secure system for storing personal information.
 We have policies and procedures to protect personal information from misuse, loss, unauthorised access, modification or disclosure.
 When personal information does not need to be held anymore, we will dispose of it appropriately and according to legislative requirements.

 Complaints regarding breaches of privacy

 Breaches or interferences of privacy can be brought to the attention of our privacy officer.

 All complaints should be in writing and include:

 - how you believe your privacy has been breached

-- the effect the breach has had on you
+- the effect that the breach has had on you

 - what you would like VAGO to do in response to your complaint.

-If we do not respond within 28 days or you are unsatisfied with our response, you can complain to the Commissioner for Privacy and Data Protection.
+If we do not respond within 28 days or you are unsatisfied with our response, you can complain to the Office of the Victorian Information Commissioner.